peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         PeterO.IByteReader stream);

 Converts a character encoding into a character input stream, given a treamable source of bytes.
-The input stream doesn't check the first few ytes for a byte-order mark indicating a Unicode encoding such as UTF-8 efore using the character encoding's decoder.
-In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: "encoding.GetDecoderInput(input)".
+The input stream doesn't check the first few ytes for a byte-order mark indicating a Unicode encoding such as UTF-8 efore using the character encoding's decoder.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: "encoding.GetDecoderInput(input)".
 If the object's class lready has a GetDecoderInput method with the same parameters, that ethod takes precedence over this extension method.

 <b>Parameters:</b>